yamadharma/blog/content/en/post/2024/2024-10-27-ceurart-check.md

 ## <span class="section-num">2</span> Utilities {#utilities}

 -   The document verification utilities for CEUR-WS can be found in the repository: <https://github.com/yamadharma/ceurart-check>

--   `check-pdf-errors`:
+### <span class="section-num">2.1</span> `check-pdf-errors` {#check-pdf-errors}

 -   Checks pdf files.
 -   Checks for the presence of the phrase 'Creative Commons' in pdf files.
     -   This is to check if the text can be highlighted (if the document is not an image).
 -   Checking for the use of Libertinus fonts.
 -   Checking for duplication of pdf files.

--   `check-index-errors`:
+### <span class="section-num">2.2</span> `check-index-errors` {#check-index-errors}

 -   Checks the `index.html` file.
+-   Rules:
+    -   paper PDFs that are in the directory but not listed in `index.html`;
+    -   papers that are linked in `index.html` but not included in the directory.